rhinobase/raftyui/apps/docs/app/docs/components/search-field/page.md

         url: https://rafty.rhinobase.io/api/og?title=Search%20Field
 ---

-# Search Field

-Just like Input Field, SearchField is used for Search inputs but gives an extra functionality of show and hide Search.
+Just like Input Field used to text input, SearchField is used for Search inputs with a little different styling and props.

 This component is made using InputField and InputGroup, making all native field props available for use.